A statistical framework for detecting therapy-induced resistance from drug screens: Appendix

 \subsection{Bootstrapping technique}

 To compute the confidence interval (CIs) of estimation, we employ the bootstrapping technique.
 This technique requires resampling the original dataset to obtain a new dataset.
-In Section \ref{sec:Illustrative example}, we resampled 13 replicates from 20 generated replicates, while in Appendix \ref{appx: Ba/F3 experiment} we resampled 10 replicates from 14 replicates.
+In Section \ref{sec:Illustrative example}, we resampled 13 replicates from 20 generated replicates.
 Then the MLE process was conducted to obtain a bootstrap estimate.
 Based on 100 bootstrap estimates, we obtained the $95\%$ CIs by taking the $2.5$ and $97.5$ percentile of those estimates.